 At the Center for Integrated Professional Development, we have curated this guide to help instructors navigate the presence of emerging artificial intelligence (AI) technologies in their classrooms.
 While we have provided a thorough exploration of AI-generated content below, here are our top-level conclusions:

-What is AI-generated content?
+What is generative AI?
 How might such content be problematic in higher education?

-Effectively, students can use AI content generators to avoid producing their own work in a very similar way to paying someone else to write a paper for them or using an exam/assignment database provided by their peers.
-This is very problematic because it can be difficult for instructors to detect and easy for students to access.
-Most importantly, it removes all learning value in any assignment.
+Effectively, students could use AI content generators to avoid producing their own work in a very similar way to paying someone else to write a paper for them or using an exam/assignment database provided by their peers.
+This is problematic because it can be difficult for instructors to detect and easy for students to access.
+Most importantly, it removes all learning value in any assignment—if AI-generated content is used uncritically, and submitted as a final product, and not as part of a drafting or brainstorming exercise.

 How might I know if a student’s work is generated using artificial intelligence?

-In particular, AI content generators struggle with creating citations.
+One area that many AI content generators still struggle with is creating citations.
 They will sometimes find an author who has written something that would be appropriate to cite, but then make up a new title for that work or fully invent an author and a work.
 They may also fabricate quotes from real sources.
+Both of these instances are referred to in discussions about AI as “hallucinations” and result from the system’s attempts at filling in the gaps caused by knowledge it does not have access to.
 If you use a service like Crossref (discussed later) to verify a student’s sources and there are lots of unknowns, this may be a sign of an AI-generated paper.

 Otherwise, we suggest using strategies like the ones you may already be using to validate the originality of student work: